On the Piatetski-Shapiro construction for integral models of Shimura varieties: Introduction

-To use this to prove Theorem \ref{Thm:FixedpointIntegralIntroduction} over $\mathbb{C}$, we argue as follows: We know that the composition

-is an equivalence of groupoids, by the results discussed in the previous paragraph.
-It thus suffices to prove that the second map is fully faithful, which we do under a minor assumption on $K$, see Proposition \ref{Prop:Injective}.
-This method forces us to work with the Shimura varieties for $\hyo$ of level $K_1=K \cap \h_1(\af)$.

-We now explain how to extend Theorem \ref{Thm:FixedpointIntegralIntroduction} from the generic fiber to integral models.
-We observe that it suffices to prove that $\scrs_{K_1}\hyo^{\Gamma}$ is normal and flat over $\spec \mathcal{O}_{E}$.
+We now explain how to prove Theorem \ref{Thm:FixedpointIntegralIntroduction}.
+Since we know what happens on the generic fiber, we observe that it suffices to prove that $\scrs_{K_1}\hyo^{\Gamma}$ is normal and flat over $\spec \mathcal{O}_{E}$.
 If the order of $\Gamma$ is prime-to-$p$, then we will prove this by taking $\Gamma$-fixed points of the local model diagram for $\scrs_{K_1}\hyo$ constructed by \cite{KisinPappas}, and using the fact that fixed points of smooth morphisms are again smooth.
 The problem then reduces to showing that $\Gamma$-fixed points of the local models for $\hyo$ give the local models for $\gx$.
 We deduce this from unramified base change for local models.
-Here we crucially use the assumption that $p$ is unramified in $\mathsf{F}$.
+Here we crucially use the assumption that $p$ is unramified in $\f$.
+It would be interesting to understand the $\Gamma$-fixed points of the local models for $\hyo$ when $\f$ is tamely ramified at $p$.

 When $p$ divides the order of $\Gamma$, we can only show that the weak normalization of $\scrs_{K_1}\hyo^{\Gamma}$ is normal and flat over $\spec \mathcal{O}_{E}$.
-For this, we may argue on the level of the corresponding v-sheaves, where we reduce it to proving that the $\Gamma$-fixed points of the integral local Shimura varieties for $\mathsf{H}^{\mathrm{ad}}$ give the integral local Shimura varieties for $\gad$.
-Once again here we crucially use the assumption that $p$ is unramified in $\mathsf{F}$.
+For this, we may argue on the level of the corresponding v-sheaves, where we reduce it to proving that the $\Gamma$-fixed points of the integral local Shimura varieties for $H$ give the integral local Shimura varieties for $G$.
+Here we crucially use the assumption that $p$ is unramified in $\f$, as in this setting it is straightforward to calculate the fixed points of the relevant integral local Shimura varieties via the fixed points of stacks of local shtukas.
+On the other hand, using Theorem \ref{Thm:FixedPointsVsheavesIntroduction}, if this local problem can be solved in greater generality one could obtain a concomitant strengthening of Theorem \ref{Thm:FixedpointIntegralIntroduction}.

+We now explain how to prove Theorem \ref{Thm:IntroIgusa}; let us assume for simplicity that the Shimura varieties in question are proper.
+The Igusa stack for $\hyo$ sits by \cite[Thm I]{DvHKZIgusaStacks} in a $2$-Cartesian diagram

+We now take $\Gamma$-homotopy-fixed points of the four objects in the square (the resulting square is again $2$-Cartesian by Lemma \ref{Lem:FiberProducts}).
+The top row of the fixed point diagram is given by $\mathbf{Sh}\gx_{E}^{\lozenge} \to \operatorname{Gr}_{G,\mu^{-1}}$; this uses our fixed point result for the generic fiber of the Shimura variety and is straightforward for the target of the Hodge--Tate period map.
+If we base change via $\bungmu \to \bunhomu$, we get the $2$-Cartesian diagram